mrquincle/mrquincle.github.io/source/_posts/2015-03-03-sampling-of-dirichlet-process.markdown

 ## Using cluster indices

 It is possible to calculate stuff using the parameters $\theta$ directly, but considering that we are here interested in clustering, it makes sense to introduce *one level of indirection*.
-In this case: **class indices**.
+In this case: **cluster indices**.
 Each parameter
-$\theta_i$ is paired with a class index $c_i$.
-The values of the class indices do not matter, as long as all the parameters that belong to the same class are having the same value $c_i$.
+$\theta_i$ is paired with a cluster index $c_i$.
+The values of the cluster indices do not matter, as long as all the parameters that belong to the same cluster are having the same value $c_i$.
 For computational convenience a series of integers is appropriate, but it could just have as well be names from a dictionary about tropical trees.

 In [Neal's paper][1] the derivation of the following is quite brief, so let me expand here a bit.
 The system under